-The NutraIngredients Omega-3 Summit features a packed line-up providing high-level insights from the worlds of business, science, regulatory affairs and consumer trends.
+Back in February 2019, The NutraIngredients Omega-3 Summit provided a packed line-up providing high-level insights from the worlds of business, science, regulatory affairs and consumer trends.

 Day 1 – Wednesday 20 February 2019